-Substitute House Bill No. 6955 introduces new responsibilities for contractors regarding unpaid wages owed to employees of subcontractors in the construction industry, effective October 1, 2025.
-The bill establishes that contractors will be jointly and severally liable for any unpaid wages due to subcontractor employees working under a construction contract.
-It allows contractors to include provisions in their contracts with subcontractors that outline remedies for nonpayment of wages, as long as these provisions do not limit employees' rights to pursue legal action for unpaid wages.
-The bill also amends Section 31-72 of the general statutes, enabling employees or their labor organizations to file civil actions against either the subcontractor or the contractor for unpaid wages, with a requirement for prior notice to the contractor if they are involved in the action.
+Substitute House Bill No. 6955 introduces new responsibilities for contractors regarding unpaid wages owed to employees of subcontractors involved in construction contracts, effective October 1, 2025.
+The bill defines key terms such as "construction contract," "contractor," "subcontractor," "employee," and "owner," and establishes that contractors will be jointly and severally liable for any unpaid wages owed to subcontractor employees.
+Contractors are allowed to include provisions in their contracts with subcontractors that outline remedies for nonpayment of wages, as long as these provisions do not infringe on employees' rights to pursue legal action for unpaid wages.

 Statutes affected: Raised Bill: 31-72